 SQL injection attacks are among the most commonly used attacking strategy.
 Basically, the attacker embeds SQL queries within the requests which when processed by the server can lead to database modifications.
 A recommended mitigation for this is to change the database table prefix from the default ‘wp-’ to something unique.

 Also, it is a good practice to monitor user activities and requests for any malicious patterns.
-There are a lot of tools and plugins that you can use to achieve it.
+There are a lot of tools and security plugins that you can use to achieve it.
 If your website allows users to upload files, it would be advised to store them separate from your core application.
 And also, restrict upload of executable files and scan each upload resource with a robust firewall and malware scanner.

 Web security is a vast pool and with a lot of aspects to consider.
 Though securing a WordPress website is not limited to the above best practices, these will help you establish a primary level security perimeter around your application.
 Opting for a professional perspective help lay down a robust infrastructure.
 Just like you invest in engaging your audience with your content, safeguard your investment by laying focus on its security.